wolfgangr/guntaPERL/README.md

 Goal is to understand the behaviour of the system over time for optimization and to identify undesired states.

-The manufacturerer offers a clude based web service and mobile client.
+The manufacturerer offers a cloud based web service and mobile client.
-I was not satisfied with that, because of
+I was not satisfied with the plotting capabilities of both, because of
 * limited data subset
-* only one item plotted per chart, so it's difficult to undestand interrelations
+* only one item plotted per chart, so it's difficult to undestand functional interrelations
 * long, odd, changing plot interval (sth. like e. g.
 53 min)
-* history is lost after some days and after a restart of the controller
+* all history is lost after some days and after a restart of the controller

-However, the manufacturer's tools allow some remote alarm and control of the cauldron, which I do not intend to implement.
+However, the manufacturer's tools allow some remote alarm and control of the cauldron, which I like and do not intend to implement.
-I see no reason why not to use those tools in parallel with my charting framework.
+I can't see a reason why not to use those tools in parallel with my charting framework.

-There are different solutions out there, e.g. in the realm of home management frameworks (FHEM, just to name one) or generic data collectors (cacti beeing the best known one).
+There are different logging and plotting solutions out there, e.g. in the realm of home management frameworks (FHEM, just to name one) or generic data collectors (cacti beeing the best known one).
 May be, they may provide a faster way towards some simple subset of what I have done.
 To my impression, at a certain level of customization, they provide more obstacles in form of an "obscurity" level.
 In the end, any unconstrained turing capable generic programming language inevitably provides more flexibility.

+Last but not least, I was looking for a nice training environment to understand elaborated rrd configuration.

 ## Setup